anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

 3. Paths are continuous but nowhere differentiable
 4. Variance grows linearly with time, $\mathbb{E}[W_t] = 0$, $\text{Var}[W_t] = t$

-The assumption of Brownian motion is useful because
+Why assume Brownian motion for stocks?

-- It cpatures the intuiton that stock returns are random, but scale with time
+- It captures the intuiton that stock returns are random, but scale with time
 - Leads to lognormal distribution of prices
 - Makes the math easy (Ito's Lemma, PDEs)

+The intuition behind Brownian motion in finance is that stock prices result from the cumulative effect of many small, random buying and selling decisions.
+Each trade is like a small random step.
+In the limit of many rapid, independent steps, this process converges to Brownian motion, a continuous random process with normally distributed increments.

-## Setup
+## GBM setup

 Assume geometric Brownian motion (GBM)